ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 ## Creation Guidelines

-When the authorities that Arctos uses for Higher Geography are found to be out of date, missing data, or containing errors, the Geography Committee will use Wikipedia as a backup to create terms when requested by Arctos users.
+When the authorities that Arctos uses for Higher Geography are found to be out of date, missing data, or containing errors, the Geography Committee can use Wikipedia as a alternative authority to create terms by request.

-To request the addition of a higher geography term, aquatic or terrestrial, submit a code table request in the main Arctos repository (https://github.com/ArctosDB/arctos/issues/new/choose).
-Issues will be discussed and approved by the Geography Committee, and implemented by users with role manage_geography (Dusty, Michelle).
+To request the addition of a higher geography term, aquatic or terrestrial, submit a code table request in the [main Arctos forum](https://github.com/ArctosDB/arctos/issues/new/choose).
+That will allow for regular review and appropriate staging: discussion by community and eventual approval by the Geography Committee, and implementation by Code Table administrators (role manage_geography).
 Please include relevant links to sources for the most exclusive terrestrial unit for the requested geographies.
 For example, include a Wikipedia link to the relevant Admin level 0, 1, or 2 terrestrial unit, whatever is most specific to the request.
 Geography Request Requirements:
 * Requested geography term must be present in GADM, IHO, or Wikipedia (when GADM or IHO are lacking).
 * Ideally, GADM or IHO term is linked to a shape file, ensuring that the geographic term is grounded in reality.
 When the term is from Wikipedia, the Geography Committee will evaluate the request based on consistency, reasonableness, and benefit to the requesting collection and the organization overall.
 * GADM administrative terms that are a subdivision of a higher level administrative division must include the higher level term(s).
 For example, a GADM Level 1 division (state or province) must be preceded by the Level 0 entity (the country the state is in).
-* Arctos will handle in higher geography up to admin level 2 for US (other countries to be discussed and handled later, as requested by members of the community)
+* Arctos will handle in higher geography up to admin level 2 for the United States  (other countries to be discussed and handled later, as requested by members of the community)